NatronGitHub/Natron/Documentation/source/plugins/net.sf.cimg.CImgErodeSmooth.rst

 |pluginIcon|

-*This documentation is for version 2.0 of ErodeSmooth.*
+*This documentation is for version 2.0 of ErodeSmooth (net.sf.cimg.CImgErodeSmooth).*

 Description
 -----------